adjust/ios_sdk/README.md

 Conversion values can optionally be attached to callback parameters during callbacks.

-In case you don't want Adjust SDK to automatically communicate with SKAdNetwork, you can disable that by calling following method on configuration object:
+In case you don't want the Adjust SDK to automatically communicate with SKAdNetwork, you can disable that by calling the following method on configuration object:

 ```objc
 [adjustConfig deactivateSKAdNetworkHandling];